robertmassaioli/factorio-multi-server-spot-pricing/readme.md

 ### Custom Domain Name

 Every time your Factorio server starts it'll have a new public IP address.
 This can be a pain to keep dishing out to your friends.
 If you're prepared to register a domain name (maybe you've already got one) and create a Route 53 hosted zone, this problem is easily fixed.

 You'll need to provide both of the parameters under the DNS Configuration (Optional) section.
+The HostedZoneId is the identifier for your domain name in AWS Route 53.

+By default, without providing any overrides, each server will be called `<SubDomainPrefix>-<server number>.<HostedZoneDomain>`.
+For example, if your domain is `mydomain.com`, and `SubDomainPrefix` is left at the default `factorio` then server 14 would be called `factorio-14.mydomain.com` and will be automatically for you.

+You can easily update this default by using the `update-factorio-servers.bash` script and putting in a custom domain for any of the servers and it will automatically upload the override for you to S3.

 Whenever your instance is launched, a Lambda function fires off and creates / updates the record of your choosing.
-This way, you can have a custom domain name such as "factorio.mydomain.com".
+This way, you can have a custom domain name such as `factorio.mydomain.com`.
 Note that it may take a few minutes for the new IP to propagate to your friends computers.
 Have patience.
 Failing that just go to the EC2 console, and give them the new public IP address of your instance.

 ## FAQ